ni/measurement-plugin-integration-example-python/CONTRIBUTING.md

-# Contributing to *measurement-plugin-integration-example-python*
+# Contributing to Measurement Plug-In Integration - Example In Python

-Contributions to *measurement-plugin-integration-example-python* are welcome from all!
+Contributions to Measurement Plug-In Integration - Example In Python are welcome from all!

-*measurement-plugin-integration-example-python* is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-plugin-integration-example-python/).
+Measurement Plug-In Integration - Example In Python is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-plugin-integration-example-python/).

-*measurement-plugin-integration-example-python* follows a pull-request model for development.
+Measurement Plug-In Integration - Example In Python follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, fork this project, push a branch with your changes to your project, and then submit a pull request.